kietdoanae/BK-Diagnostic/README.md

 ## 🚗 Project Overview

-The application serves as a diagnostic tool that reads and interprets CAN bus data from vehicles using an **MCP2515 CAN module** and an **STM32 microcontroller**.
+The application serves as a diagnostic tool that reads and interprets CAN bus data from vehicles using an **MCP2515 CAN module**,an **STM32 microcontroller** and an **CP2102 UART module**.
 The data is transmitted to an Android tablet, where the app analyzes it based on specific vehicle models and protocols.

 ### Key Features
 - **Modern UI/UX**: Designed with Jetpack Compose and Material 3 for a sleek, responsive experience.